 Definitions of ‘Rome city centre’ vary.
 Rome people include the area of the Colosseum, others have a more narrow understanding of it.

-I call ‘Rome city centre’ the whole area comprised between the Colosseum, The Tiber, Villa Borghese and Porta Pia.
+For this overview of where to stay in Rome with kids, I call ‘Rome city centre’ the whole area comprised between the Colosseum, The Tiber, Villa Borghese and Porta Pia.

 This is the large area where most tourist attractions are and what most people and establishments would define as ‘central’.